-Leverage and margin requirements start from 1:500 depending on the asset class and symbol traded.
+Leverage and margin requirement varies between 1:2 to 1:30 depending on the asset class traded by retail clients.
 More information can be found here.

 This means that, with a smaller deposit, you can still make the same profits (and losses) you would make trading shares or commodities.
 The difference is that the return on your initial investment can be much higher with leverage, compared to a traditional trading that offers no leverage.
 The risk is that potential losses are also increased in the same way as the potential profits.